About Federal Criminal Appeals

-What is a Notice of Appeal?
+What Is A Notice Of Appeal?

-Where are Federal Criminal Appeals Filed?
+Where Are Federal Criminal Appeals Filed?

-After the Notice of Appeal is filed in the district court, the appeal is docketed in the United States Circuit Court of Appeals.
-There are 13 Circuit Courts across the country, and each hears appeals from the district courts within its borders.
-Appeals from the courts of appeals are taken to the U.S. Supreme Court.
-The 11th Circuit Court of Appeals – which is based in Atlanta and hears appeals from all U.S. District Courts in Florida, Georgia and Alabama.
+After the notice of appeal is filed in the District Court, the appeal is docketed in a U.S. Court of Appeals.
+There are 13 Circuit Courts across the country, and each hears appeals from the District Courts within its borders.
+Appeals from the Courts of Appeals are taken to the U.S. Supreme Court.
+The 11th U.S. Circuit Court of Appeals is based in Atlanta and hears appeals from all U.S. District Courts in Florida, Georgia and Alabama.

-As soon as a Notice of Appeal is filed and the appeal fee is paid, the district court transfers the record to the appellate court.
-Once the Court of Appeals receives the copy of the notice of appeal and the record from the district court, the circuit court will docket the appeal.
+As soon as a notice of appeal is filed and the appeal fee is paid, the District Court transfers the record to the appellate court.
+Once the Court of Appeals receives the copy of the notice of appeal and the record from the District Court, the circuit court will docket the appeal.
 A docketing notice will then be sent out to the parties, which usually provides the briefing schedule.

-What Happens After Federal Criminal Appeals are Docketed?
+What Happens After Federal Criminal Appeals Are Docketed?

-Unlike district court, the circuit courts do not consider new evidence.
-Normally, a panel of three judges will review the written record of the trial as well as the legal arguments of the appellant and the appellee.
-Appeals are usually decided based only on the written arguments, but the panel of judges may allow each party to present brief oral arguments to the court as well.
-Oral argument is often requested for the opportunity to argue important and often-complex issues to the three-judge panel considering the case.
+In most cases, the three-judge panel reviews the legal arguments given by the appellant and the appellee as well as the written record of the trial.
+Appeals are usually decided based only on the written arguments.
+However, if the panel of judges allows it, each party to the appeal may also present a brief oral argument to the court.
+An appellant or appellate attorney may request the opportunity to argue important and often-complex issues to the three-judge panel considering the case.

-How are Federal Criminal Appeals Decided?
+How Are Federal Criminal Appeals Decided?

+Depending on the panel’s findings, the court may remand the case back to the trial court for further review and/or a new trial entirely.
+In some cases, the panel may even affirm the lower court’s decision or revise it entirely.
 If the panel denies relief, it is possible to request rehearing en banc to reconsider the decision when the case concerns a matter of exceptional public importance or the panel’s decision appears to conflict with a prior decision of the court.

 “En banc” means that the appeal is considered by all the judges of the circuit court rather than just the panel of three judges who decided the original appeal.
 If rehearing en banc is not granted or upholds the panel’s decision, there may be grounds to request certiorari review by the United States Supreme Court.

 Don’t Wait – Federal Criminal Appeals Have Strict Time Limits